 If I said to you, “don’t think of a green tree”, instantly you think of a green tree so that you can make sense of what I’ve just said to you.

 When you say “don’t jump on the couch”, you create this picture of jumping on the couch within their mind as their brain interprets the words you’ve said.
-Then, due to their age, they move towards this picture and go and jump on the couch.
-Your child doesn’t listen and they do exactly what you didn’t want them to do!
+Then they move towards this picture and go and jump on the couch.
+Your child has done exactly what you didn’t want them to do!

 You end up feeling frustrated.
 You have to keep repeating yourself, they keep doing it, you end up yelling and everyone ends up in a bit of a mess!
 All very common and happens in every family.